Dr. Eugene M. D'Amico III, DDS, FACS

 Dr. D’Amico opened his office in the Omega Professional Center in 1988 and practiced there until moving to the Medical Arts Pavilion 2 in 1999.
 That same year he opened a second office in Middletown, DE to serve patients from southern New Castle County.
-In 2016, Dr. D’Amico was appointed as an Examiner for the American Board of Oral and Maxillofacial Surgery, and continues to serve.
-He was also, once again, selected as Best Oral and Maxillofacial Surgeon by Delaware Today Magazine in June of 2017.
+In 2016, Dr. D’Amico was appointed as an Examiner for the American Board of Oral and Maxillofacial Surgery and continues to serve.

 THE FOLLOWING ARTICLE APPEARED IN THE MIDDLETOWN TRANSCRIPT 3/25/99: